ICS491TeamLucio/lucio.github.io/index.md

 ### Data model

-The UHPool data model is implemented by three JavaScript classes: [ProfileCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/profile/ProfileCollection.js) and [AllListingsCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/all_listings/AllListingsCollection.js).
+The OHA grant data model is implemented by three JavaScript classes: [ProfileCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/profile/ProfileCollection.js) and [AllListingsCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/all_listings/AllListingsCollection.js).
 Both classes encapsulate a MongoDB collection with the same name and export a single variable (Profiles and AllListing)that provides access to that collection.

 Any part of the system that manipulates the UHPool data model imports the Profiles or AllListing variable, and invokes methods of that class to get or set data.